autoloadnextpost/auto-load-next-post/readme.txt

 2. Theme Support Admin Notification

 == Changelog ==
-= 1.4.10 : 31st January 2018 =
+= 1.4.10 : 2nd February 2018 =
 * Added: Alternative post navigation lookup for some theme frameworks.
 * Fixed: Issue with History.js already been loaded when previewing in the customizer.
 * Fixed: Issue with Google Analytics returning the full URL... sometimes.
-* Fixed: Issue with the next post loads instantly before scrolling on the initial post.
+* Enhanced: Detect if Auto Load Next Post parameters exist.
-* Improved: Detection of the initial post and hidden the post divider.
+* Enhanced: Added attributes to identify which post is the initial post both on the post divider and the article.
+* Enhanced: Hidden the post divider, no longer using a class.
+* Enhanced: ScrollSpy now identifies the post divider via the new data attribute.
+* Enhanced: Auto Load Next Post now does not run if the post url has a hashtag for a specific comment on an initial load.
 * Updated: Template file header to provide clear information for overriding repeater template.
 * Updated: POT file.
 * Updated: Documentation links in readme.txt